microsoft/prose/dsl-samples/tutorial/Readme.md

     5. The completed code for this part of the tutorial can be found in the folder "part1a-complete".

-## Part 1b: Disjunctive conditional specification.
+## Part 1b: Disjunctive conditional specification

 1. Go to the folder "part1b-attempt1".